Team GIles Research

 Lyndsay's research focused on sport for development initiatives, especially those that concerned Aboriginal girls.

-Current Position: Assistant Professor in Kinesiology and Health Science at York University
+Current Position: Associate Professor in Kinesiology and Health Science at York University

 Alana Rovito